 Michael Cook is Professor of Near Eastern Studies at Princeton University.
 He studied at the University of Cambridge and SOAS, University of London until he moved to Princeton in 1986.
 His published work is mainly concerned with the formation and development of Islamic civilisation, including the role played by religious values in that process.
 He has also studied in great detail a particular Islamic value across history: the duty of every Muslim to tell people off for violating God's law (al-amr bi`l-ma'ruf).
 His publications include The Koran (in the OUP 'Very Short Introduction' series, 2000), Commanding Right and Forbidding Wrong in Islamic Thought (Cambridge, 2000), and Forbidding Wrong in Islam: An Introduction (Cambridge, 2003).

-This keynote lecture will be followed on 27 February 2013 by a conference on:
+This keynote lecture was followed on 27 February 2013 by a conference on:

 What is Fundamentalism – and What Threats does it Pose to Today’s World?